dhk1349/MERLIN_text_to_video_search/README.md

 </div>
 <br>

 🔴 I updated the initial version of the code and tested with several cases of MSRVTT-1k.
-You will be able to followup how MERLIN works with current code.<br>
+You will be able to followup how MERLIN works with current code. (you can check some examples in the output folder just in case)<br>
 🔴 Soon I will clean up the codes and make test run them on other datasets too.<br>
 🔴 I will update the README.md with more details about the code.<br>
 🚧 Rest of the code will be updated ASAP🙏. 🚧